Interim Guidance related to COVID-19 and Persons with HIV

 The outbreak of COVID-19 (coronavirus disease 2019), caused by a novel coronavirus called SARS-CoV-2 (severe acute respiratory syndrome), is a rapidly evolving pandemic that is being closely monitored by the United States public health agencies.
 The Centers for Disease Control and Prevention (CDC) is overseeing the response and public guidance, and the National Institutes of Health (NIH) is leading the way with research to prevent, treat, and contain the spread of COVID-19.

-As the coordinator of the NIH HIV/AIDS research portfolio, the Office of AIDS Research (OAR) is closely monitoring the latest information and data to evaluate the impact of COVID-19 on persons with HIV.
+As the coordinator of the NIH HIV/AIDS research portfolio, the Office of AIDS Research (OAR) is closely monitoring the latest information and data to evaluate the impact of COVID-19 on people with HIV.
 The OAR Advisory Council (OARAC) oversees five critical working groups, collectively referred to as the HIV Antiretroviral (ARV) and Opportunistic Infections (OI) Guidelines Working Groups.
 The Working Groups have been working tirelessly to develop new interim guidance related to the United States COVID-19 outbreak for persons with HIV across the lifespan and their providers.

 The Interim Guidance includes the following: